jamil-ifat/Jamil-Ifat/README.md

 - 📫 **Reach Me**: [mifat01@student.bbk.ac.uk](mailto:mifat01@student.bbk.ac.uk)

-- 📄 **Experience**: As a Full-Stack Developer, I specialize in technologies like React, Node.js, MongoDB, and Python.
+- 📄 **Experience**: As a Full-Stack Developer, I specialise in technologies like React, Node.js, MongoDB, and Python.
 I am currently pursuing a BSc in Computing.

 - ⚡ **Fun Fact**: I once set a goal to learn every keyboard shortcut in my favorite IDE.
 I’m now the fastest coder in the office... until I forget them!